thisIsNotJeff/Disco-Multi-SoundWave/lib/README.md

 ## clock.S

 Clock configuration functions.
-Primarily used to raise the CPU clock speed from 4MHz to 80MHz.
+Primarily used to raise the CPU clock speed from 4MHz to 80MHz and set up the audio peripheral clocks for a 48kHz sample rate.

 ## init.S